Royals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .556 with three doubles, two walks and seven RBI.
+- Arraez will look for his fourth straight game with a hit in this matchup.
+In his last five games he is hitting .579 with four doubles, a walk and nine RBI.

 Arraez Recent Games